meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-06.md

 Work through the following:
 - Use a Token in the Emulator to resolve and activate using the **REST APIs in VS Code**
-- Using VS Code update the quantity and plan for an existing Subscruption, from the Emulator
+- Using VS Code update the quantity and plan for an existing Subscruption
 - Exercise all Subscription APIs in the VS Code